Saints Mary and Joseph Catholic Cathedral: Description

-Built in 1912 in the Federation Gothic Revival style, St Mary & St Joseph Catholic Cathedral is a grand and impressive feature in the Armidale townscape.
-Finely constructed of Armidale Blue brickwork with a lighter decorative brick trim, the cathedral has a slate roof with tall needle spire (47m) above a castellated bell tower.
-Although simply styled, the cathedral is finely detailed and has large stained glass windows, a marble sanctuary, chancel arch, eastern facade, and Flemish bond work.
-The cedar pews and internal joinery were constructed using timber from the GF Nott's, the local builder, own sawmill.
-Upon entering the body of the cathedral, a beautiful Australian Red Cedar double hammer beam truss ceiling is evident.
-The entrance of best selected Pyrmont Stone dressings and the 14 internal columns which sustain the roof are made from Sydney Pyrmont Sandstone.
-Above the main entrance is a beautiful Roman style mosaic commemorating in 1961 & installed by Bishop Doody to memorialise; the 50th anniversary of the laying of the 1911 foundation stone, the expansion of archeological works at Pompeii in Italy, where evidence of first-century Christians was being uncovered and to turn our attention to a flourishing church with a similar time line where the original of the mosaic is installed above the main altar.
+Built in 1912 in the Federation Gothic Revival style, St Mary & St Joseph Catholic Cathedral is a main feature in the Armidale townscape.
+Constructed of Armidale Blue brickwork with a lighter decorative brick trim, the cathedral has a slate roof with tall needle spire (47m) above a castellated bell tower.
+The cathedral has large stained glass windows, a marble sanctuary, chancel arch, eastern facade, and Flemish bond work.
+The cedar pews and internal joinery were constructed using timber from local builder GF Nott's sawmill.
+In the body of the cathedral, there is an Australian red cedar double hammer beam truss ceiling.
+The entrance of Pyrmont Stone dressings and the 14 internal columns, which sustain the roof, are made from Sydney Pyrmont Sandstone.
+Above the main entrance is a Roman-style mosaic, which was installed by Bishop Doody to memorialise the 50th anniversary of the laying of the 1911 foundation stone.

 The historic Catholic cathedral group also includes the St Ursuline Convent, Ursuline Chapel, Bishops House, former St Ursula's College, Catholic Schools Administration Building and surrounding landscaping and fencing.

 It was reported to be in very good condition upon an inspection on 18 April 2013.
 Some buildings in the cathedral precinct were reported to be unused as of May 2013, but a masterplan for the site was under development at that time.